Waukee High School: Summer sports

-Expansion/Growth
+Expansion/growth

 By itself, the town of Waukee is not very large.
 Waukee's school district, however, is immense in comparison, encompassing the suburbs as far east as West Des Moines and as far west as the edge of Adel.
 Because the district extends into West Des Moines, the district has been able to take advantage of enormous residential growth surrounding the Jordan Creek Town Center.
 This growth has led the district to open a new school each year for six years straight.

 Waukee High School has had to expand four times to accommodate the ever-growing student population.
-In 2018, construction began on a new high school to accommodate the growth of students in the district, and in 2021, Waukee Northwest High School opened its doors for classes to start.
+In 2018, construction began on a new high school to accommodate the growth of students in the district, and in 2021, Waukee Northwest High School opened its doors.